Phate334/FAERS-DataPreprocesser/README.md

 This summarization also indicates the evolution of attribute names, which are highlighted with red color.
 For example, CASEID has been changed from CASE since 12Q3 and PRIMARYID changed from ISR.

-For those attributes that are still “active” in the current release, we always adopt the newest name, disregarding the time the attribute is introduced or changed, while for those “inactive” attributes, i.e., they are no longer used by FAERS, we still keep them but with missing values.
+For those attributes that are still “active” in the current release, we always adopt the newest name, disregarding the time the attribute is introduced or changed, while for those “inactive” attributes, i.e., they are no longer used by FAERS, we still keep them but filled with missing values.

 ![attributes changes](http://phate334.github.io/FAERS-DataPreprocesser/attr_change.PNG "attributes changes")